 13.4-inch 16:10 IPS UHD+ (3840 x 2400) touch

-The XPS 13 Plus looks eerily similar from the outside, with the same aluminum lid and chassis bottom albeit with two color options, Platinum and a darker Graphite, but open it up and it couldn’t be more different.
-First, there’s no longer any fiber in the keyboard deck — it’s now all aluminum, losing that warmth enjoyed by the XPS 13.
-It’s an even simpler look that remains attractive but doesn’t stand out as much from the rest of the laptop pack.
-We weren’t able to determine the build quality of the XPS 13 Plus during our brief hands-on time with the laptop, but we assume that it will retain the XPS standard.
+The XPS 13 Plus looks eerily similar from the outside, with the same aluminum build albeit with more conservative Platinum and Graphite colors.
+But open it up, and it couldn’t be more different.
+First, as with the base XPS 13, there’s no longer any fiber in the keyboard deck — it’s now all aluminum, losing that warmth enjoyed by the older XPS 13.
+It’s a bolder look than the new XPS 13, though, thanks to an edge-to-edge keyboard and a glass-covered palm rest that hides the touchpad.
+It, too, maintains the usual XPS build quality.

-The XPS 13 Plus keyboard is markedly different as well, no longer simple chiclet keycaps as with the XPS 13 but rather a flatter, edge-to-edge design that offers less key spacing.
-Again, we only had a few minutes of hands-on time with the XPS 13 Plus, but the keyboard still felt as good as the version on the XPS 13.
+The XPS 13 Plus keyboard is markedly different as well, no longer simple chiclet keycaps as with the XPS 13 but rather a flatter, edge-to-edge design that offers less key spacing but larger keycaps.
+It’s a great typing experience, closer in overall feel to Apple’s excellent Magic Keyboard, and it’s a more precise experience than the XPS 13’s also excellent keyboard.

-Even more striking is the lack of physical function keys on the XPS 13 Plus, with LED-backlit touch buttons without any kind of haptic feedback — it’s a strange choice that we found lacked the kind of responsiveness that would have made them more comfortable to use.
-We’re not sure that the touch keys improve over the physical keys on the XPS 13, and it seems to us that Dell is emulating Apple’s Touch Bar that was abandoned on the most recent MacBooks.
+Even more striking is the lack of physical function keys on the XPS 13 Plus, with LED-backlit touch buttons without haptic feedback — it’s a strange choice that we found lacked the kind of responsiveness that would have made them more comfortable to use.
+We’re not sure that the touch keys improve over the physical keys on the XPS 13, and it seems to us that Dell is emulating Apple’s Touch Bar, which was abandoned on the most recent MacBooks.

-The touchpad is also brand new and entirely different, disappearing entirely and incorporating a haptic mechanism that we found a bit clunky in its initial version.
-Whether it’s better than the XPS 13’s physical touchpad will come down to how well Dell can refine the haptic version before release.
-Overall, the keyboard and touchpad combine to give the interior of the XPS 13 Plus a much different and more minimalist design.
-Whether it’s better or not comes down to personal taste.
+The touchpad is also brand new, disappearing entirely and incorporating a haptic mechanism that works well.
+The XPS 13’s physical touchpad is great for a traditional model, but it lacks the XPS 13 Plus touchpad’s precision.
+Overall, the keyboard and touchpad combine to give the interior of the XPS 13 Plus a different and more minimalist design.
+Whether it’s better or not is more a question of personal taste.